Categories

 How Domestic Violence Impacts Kids

-In Domestic Violence (DV), there are four main types of abuse: physical, emotional, sexual and financial.
-We can get into what each of those mean at a later date because I do think it’s important.
-However, I really want to focus on how DV impacts kids.
+In Domestic Violence (DV), there are four main types of abuse: physical, emotional, sexual, and financial.
+We can break each of these down another time—because they are important—but today I want to focus on how DV impacts kids.

-Here are some basic facts about DV’s impact on kids.
+Here are some basic facts about how DV impacts children:

-If you yourself are in a domestic violence relationship, here is the contact for the National Domestic Violence Hotline.
+If you are currently in a domestic violence relationship, here is the contact information for the National Domestic Violence Hotline: